-Thankfully, I was not disappointed by the quality of the chocolates; pure cocoa butter and no artificial additives here.
+Thankfully, I wasn’t disappointed by the quality of the chocolates; pure cocoa butter and no artificial additives here.
 They tasted of real ingredients and had satisfyingly nutty and fruity flavours.
 Although the majority were pralines of one sort or another, they were all quite different.
-There were also a few fruit purees, including strawberry and passionfruit with the raspberry covered in dark chocolate.
+There were also a few fruit purees, including strawberry and passionfruit.
+My absolute favourite was the raspberry covered in dark chocolate.

 The tasting club cost £19.95 a month, although for a limited time, the first box is being offered for £9.95